 The clusters were finally matched with suitable storage (minimum size of 100 MtCO2) and two end-to-end cost assessments were made to rank the clusters into cost tiers.
 The first full scale assessment assumes every relevant emitter in the cluster deploys CCUS.
 While this minimises the overall transport & storage cost, it overestimates the CCUS deployment potential.
 A second optimised scale assessment targets clusters that represent the best trade-off between achieving a minimum scale (2MtCO2) and deploying CCUS on assets for which it is a lower cost abatement lever.

-The CCUS Hub Search will be updated regularly, with the aim to do this at least once a year.
-One change we are working on is to incorporate data from the CO2 Storage Resource Catalogue into the hub search tool.
+The CCUS Hub Search will be updated regularly.
+In 2023, we incorporated data from the CO2 Storage Resource Catalogue into the hub search tool.
 This uses the SRMS methodology to classify the availability and commercial maturity of storage resource.

-We will also look at adding countries.
+The tool was initially developed for OGCI to identify potential CCUS hubs in countries where hubs were not already in development.
+BCG subsequently added several countries where it had data.
 Two notable omissions are China and Norway where CCUS hubs are already in development.
-(The tool was initially developed for OGCI to identify potential CCUS hubs in countries where hubs were not already in development.
-BCG subsequently added several countries where it had data.)